-- If you use ASM (Automatic Storage Management), it is necessary to register the ASM as an RMS resource.
-Refer to "2.3.2 ASM (Automatic Storage Management)". - The processes other than definition of system environment variables must not be added to login.sql of Oracle DBA users.
+- If you use Oracle ASM, it is necessary to register the Oracle ASM as an RMS resource.
+Refer to "2.3.2 Oracle ASM (Automatic Storage Management)".

+- The processes other than definition of system environment variables must not be added to login.sql of Oracle DBA users.
 SQL can be described in the SQL\Plus profile login.sql.
-However, it might automatically be executed and affect ongoing operations because Oracle is controlled through SQL\Plus in PRIMECLUSTER Wizard for Oracle.
+However, it might automatically be executed and affect ongoing operations because Oracle instance is controlled through SQL\Plus in PRIMECLUSTER Wizard for Oracle.
 It is available to setup the system environment variables to login.sql by SET command.